privacy-tech-lab/gpc-web-crawler/README.md

 5. Open sites.csv and enter the URLs of the sites you want to analyze in the first column.
 Some examples are included in the file.

 6. Ensure Firefox Nightly is installed on your computer per the [official Firefox documentation](https://www.mozilla.org/en-US/firefox/channel/desktop/).
 Depending on where you install it, you may need to change the location of your Firefox Nightly installation in the [crawler](https://github.com/privacy-tech-lab/gpc-web-crawler/blob/main/selenium-optmeowt-crawler/local-crawler.js).
+Navigate to line 38 and change change the value following `.setBinary` to Nightly's executable path on your machine.

 7. Install the crawler's dependencies by running from within the [crawler directory](https://github.com/privacy-tech-lab/gpc-web-crawler/tree/main/selenium-optmeowt-crawler):